-Volume and bottom area for salinity ≤ 2 psu is often considered as critical parameters for the health of the estuary and have been used in several previous minimum flow evaluations for estuaries (Herrick et al. 2019a, 2019b, Ghile et al. 2021).
-Like previous minimum flows evaluations, we focused on water volume, bottom area, and shoreline length for salinity ≤ 2 psu in the following discussion.
-Note that since the ≤ 2 psu was the most sensitive to reductions in flow, protecting this low-salinity habitat also protects the habitat up to 30 psu.
+Volume and bottom area for salinity $\leq 2$ psu is often considered as critical parameters for the health of the estuary and have been used in several previous minimum flow evaluations for estuaries (Herrick et al. 2019a, 2019b, Ghile et al. 2021).
+Like previous minimum flows evaluations, we focused on water volume, bottom area, and shoreline length for salinity $\leq 2$ psu in the following discussion.
+Note that since the $\leq 2$ psu was the most sensitive to reductions in flow, protecting this low-salinity habitat also protects the habitat up to 30 psu.

 With a 20 percent flow reduction, the water volume of the 2 psu isohaline habitats would be reduced by more than 15 percent in Block 1 (Figure 6-16).
 Low-salinity bottom areas were less sensitive than low-salinity volumes.
-A 15 percent reduction of ≤2 psu bottom area will not occur until the flow reduction reaches almost 30 percent in Block 1 (Figure 6-17).
+A 15 percent reduction of $\leq$ 2 psu bottom area will not occur until the flow reduction reaches almost 30 percent in Block 1 (Figure 6-17).
 Low-salinity shoreline lengths were least sensitive to flow reduction.
-A 15 percent reduction of ≤2 psu shoreline length corresponded to almost 35 percent of flow reduction in Block 1 (Figure 6-18).
+A 15 percent reduction of $\leq$ 2 psu shoreline length corresponded to almost 35 percent of flow reduction in Block 1 (Figure 6-18).

-In Block 2, a 35 percent flow reduction would result in more than a 15 percent reduction of \leq 2 psu water volume but did not trigger a 15 percent reduction of \leq 2 psu bottom area and shoreline length with a 40 percent reduction of flow.
-Similar to Block 1, water volume of \leq 2 psu is more sensitive to flow reduction than \leq 2 psu bottom area, which is more sensitive than \leq 2 psu shoreline length in Block 2.
+In Block 2, a 35 percent flow reduction would result in more than a 15 percent reduction of $\leq 2$ psu water volume but did not trigger a 15 percent reduction of $\leq 2$ psu bottom area and shoreline length with a 40 percent reduction of flow.
+Similar to Block 1, water volume of $\leq 2$ psu is more sensitive to flow reduction than $\leq 2$ psu bottom area, which is more sensitive than $\leq 2$ psu shoreline length in Block 2.

-In Block 3, a 15 percent reduction of \leq 2 psu salinity volume, bottom area, and shoreline length did not occur for any simulations, including the maximum simulated flow reduction of 40 percent.
-Similar to Blocks 1 and 2, water volume for salinity \leq 2 psu is most sensitive to flow reduction, while \leq 2 psu shoreline length is least sensitive to flow reduction in Block 3.
+In Block 3, a 15 percent reduction of $\leq 2$ psu salinity volume, bottom area, and shoreline length did not occur for any simulations, including the maximum simulated flow reduction of 40 percent.
+Similar to Blocks 1 and 2, water volume for salinity $\leq 2$ psu is most sensitive to flow reduction, while $\leq 2$ psu shoreline length is least sensitive to flow reduction in Block 3.

-Model results shown in Figures 6-16 through 6-18 can be interpolated to obtain the exact percentage of flow reduction from baseline conditions that would result in the 15 percent reduction of salinity habitats for salinity ≤ 2 psu.
-For ≤ 2 psu volume, a 17.9 percent flow reduction would cause it to be reduced by 15 percent when the inflow falls in Block 1 or when the flow at the USGS Little Manatee River at US Highway 301 near Wimauma, FL (No. 02300500) gage is 29 cfs or less.
-In Block 2, when the inflow is between 29 and 96 cfs, a 34.2 percent reduction of the freshwater flow could trigger ≤ 2 psu volume to be reduced 15 percent.
-For ≤ 2 psu bottom area, a 15 percent loss would occur when the inflow is reduced 29.4 percent at the gage site in Block 1.
-For shoreline length, a 15 percent decline could be caused by a 34.3 percent flow reduction in Block 1.
-With a flow reduction of 40 percent or less, a 15 percent reduction of ≤ 2 psu water volume in Block 3 would not occur.
-A 15 percent reduction of ≤ 2 psu bottom area and shoreline length would also not occur when the flow at the gage is reduced by 40 percent or less in Blocks 2 and 3.
+Model results shown in Figures 6-16 through 6-18 can be interpolated to calculate the percentage of flow reduction from baseline conditions that would result in the 15 percent reduction of salinity habitats for salinity $\leq 2$ psu.
+For $\leq 2$ psu volume, a 17.9 percent flow reduction would cause it to be reduced by 15 percent when the inflow falls in Block 1 or when the flow at the USGS Little Manatee River at US Highway 301 near Wimauma, FL (No. 02300500) gage is 29 cfs or less.
+In Block 2, when the inflow is between 29 and 96 cfs, a 34.2 percent reduction of the freshwater flow could trigger $\leq 2$ psu volume to be reduced 15 percent.
+For $\leq 2$ psu bottom area, a 15 percent loss would occur when the inflow is reduced 29.4 percent at the gage site in Block 1.
+For shoreline length, a 15 percent decline could be caused by a 34.3 percent flow reduction in Block 3 would not occur.
+A 15 percent or less, a 15 percent reduction of $\leq 2$ psu water volume in Block 3 would not occur.
+A 15 percent reduction of $\leq 2$ psu bottom area and shoreline length would also not occur when the flow at the gage is reduced by 40 percent or less in Blocks 2 and 3.